Madalosso/ReadingListDashboard/README.md

 ## Motivation

 This project was built to be a tool for the project author.
-Though useful to save potentially interesting content, the native "reading list" feature offered by chrome since version (XXX) can be easily miss-used and turned into a hoarder basement, by ever-accumulating new content which is never actually consumed.
+Though useful to save potentially interesting content, the native "reading list" feature offered by Chrome since version (XXX) can be easily misused and turned into a hoarder basement by ever-accumulating new content which is never actually consumed.

 The project aims to boost the awareness of Reading List items by overriding the browser's newtab page and presenting a reading list dashboard with metrics and links to the stored content.

-By enhancing the awareness on the amount of Read/consume later items, I expect users to build a routine in which they actually consume the items, while also building a stronger filter towards which content is worth saving to read later.
+By enhancing the awareness of the amount of Read/consumed later items, I expect users to build a routine in which they actually consume the items while also building a stronger filter toward which content is worth saving to read later.
 (Maybe it's "too cheap" to save content to be consumed later)

 ## Target